Menstrual Disorders Clinic

 - Investigation and treatment of abnormal/heavy/infrequent/absent bleeding which may have been caused by fibroids, polyps, endometriosis, adenomyosis, Asherman’s syndrome, anatomical abnormalities, PCOS

 - Multidisciplinary surgical approach with colorectal and urology teams when required

-- Operative laparoscopies for ovarian pathology and benign tumours e.g. cystectomies
+- Operative laparoscopies and open surgeries for ovarian pathology and benign tumours e.g. cystectomies

 - Operative management of endometriosis